-All monthly meetings are held at the Boston Teachers Union Hall.
+All monthly meetings are held at the second location for Local 1421.
 Meeting dates are always the first Wednesday of the month at 7:30pm, unless otherwise noted.

 Address information and a link to a map for directions are below: